-We can compare the visual effect of smoother interpolation by zooming into both the standard and the 1 division windows.
+We can compare the visual effect of smoother interpolation by zooming into both the inverse, nearest and the 1 division windows.
 Complicating the view is automatic interpolation Manifold is doing when we zoom so far into a display that individual pixels would appear as blocks without interpolation on the fly during display.

 The 2 divisions view shows no evident difference from the 1 division view.